mjvdende/screenplay-presentation/slides.md

 Then actor...
 ```

-* In scenario's actors perform tasks
+* In scenarios actors perform tasks

 !SUB
 # Concrete example